-When applying for life insurance, it can oftentimes be difficult to qualify for coverage if you have certain types of health conditions.
-This may be the case if you have been diagnosed with narcolepsy.
+When trying to obtain life insurance, it can a lot of times be challenging to pass for coverage if you possess certain types of health conditions.
+This could be the predicament if you have been told you have narcolepsy.

 Narcolepsy is a type of neurological condition that is typically characterized by a person’s inability to regulate his or her sleep and wakefulness.
 Those individuals who suffer from this condition will oftentimes experience very disturbed sleep patterns during the night, as well as an abnormal pattern of sleep during the day as well.